nitrogenlogic/nl-fast_png/README.md

-# NL::FastPNG
+# NL::FastPng

-NL::FastPng is a C-based extension that uses libpng in a simplified configuration for faster performance on black and white images, at the expense of slightly larger file sizes.
+NL::FastPng is a C-based extension that uses libpng in a simplified configuration for faster performance on grayscale images, at the expense of slightly larger file sizes.

 This code was used by the Nitrogen Logic Depth Camera Controller to generate